Chart Color Schemes

 AreaSearch analysis places Shepparton Surrounds - East well above average for employment performance across multiple indicators

-Conversely, accommodation & food shows lower representation at 3.6% compared to the regional average of 6.9%.
-The area may have limited local employment opportunities as indicated by Census data analysis.
-Over the 12 months to September 2025, labour force levels decreased by 10.3%, and employment fell by 11.2%, resulting in a rise in unemployment rate by 1.1 percentage points.
-In contrast, Rest of Vic.'s employment fell by 0.7% and labour force contracted by 0.6%.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Shepparton Surrounds - East.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between industry sectors.
-Applying these projections to Shepparton Surrounds - East's employment mix suggests local employment should increase by 5.6% over five years and 12.3% over ten years.
+Conversely, accommodation & food shows lower representation at 3.6% versus the regional average of 6.9%.
+The area may offer limited local employment opportunities based on Census working population vs resident population data.
+Between September 2024 and September 2025, labour force levels decreased by 10.3%, with employment decreasing by 11.2%, resulting in a rise in unemployment rate by 1.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Shepparton Surrounds - East's employment mix suggests local employment should increase by 5.6% over five years and 12.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment